-The starting point of my research was policy measures on climate change adaptation in Vanuatu.
-The motivation for these measures was drawn from climate models which project that current adverse weather phenomena will intensify all over the Pacific, including for Vanuatu.
-For future life in Vanuatu, this would mean that people will experience more forceful cyclones, more dry periods as well as heavy rainfall events and shifting seasons due to intensification of the ENSO weather phenomenon (such as El Niño and La Niña).
+The starting point of my research were the policy measures on climate change adaptation in Vanuatu.
+Those measures were developed in the context of scientific climate projections which show that current adverse weather phenomena will intensify all over the Pacific, including Vanuatu.
+This depicted a future in which islanders in Vanuatu experience more forceful and frequent cyclones, more dry periods as well as heavy rainfall events and shifting seasons due to intensification of the ENSO weather phenomenon (such as El Niño and La Niña).
 Representatives of the Vanuatu Agriculture Department, the Ministry for Climate Change and NGOs stated that the consequences of global warming and effects for weather events in Vanuatu could be especially harmful for rural communities, because there ni-Vanuatu mostly live off what they grow in their gardens.
 Cultivation of food crops remains the strongest economic branch in Vanuatu.
-Looking at what people talked about and acted on in urban areas, I have shown that concerns related to family members in rural areas, 'on the islands', has led to helping them to be, on the one hand, 'aware' of climate change-induced environmental threats and, on the other hand, given the tools for dealing with such threats (Chapter 3).
-In Dixon Reef, the programme 'kakai fo laef' (Bislama: Food for Life), which was conducted in the form of workshops and several visits per year over a period of almost 10 years, aimed to introduce alternative methods for horticulture based on permaculture principles.
-This mainly included preparing the soil with mulching, organic fertiliser, nitrogen fertilisation with trees and intercropping of different plants as well as irrigation with grey water, using those methods for installing home gardens, next to the family's kitchen houses.
-Additionally, people encountered topics that included natural scientific explanations like greenhouse effects as a cause, and change in weather patterns as an effect.
+Stemming from the discourse in urban areas, I have shown that town residents' concerns were related to family members in rural areas, 'on the islands'.
+Their connection to information hubs has brought them into new roles as experts.
+They perceived their role because of being, on the one hand, 'aware' of climate change-induced environmental threats and, on the other hand, given the tools for dealing with such threats (Chapter 3).
+With this they supported programmes for information dissemination and adaptative measures.
+In the village of Dixon Reef, one of those programmes called 'kakai fo laef' (Food for Life), conducted in the form of workshops and several visits per year over a period of almost 10 years, aimed to introduce alternative methods for cultivation based on permaculture principles.
+This mainly included climate friendly methods of preparing the soil with mulching, organic fertiliser, nitrogen fertilisation with trees and intercropping of different plants as well as irrigation with grey water.
+The use of these methods was intended to benefit the installation of home gardens, next to the family's kitchen houses.
+At the same time, people encountered topics that included natural scientific explanations like greenhouse effects as a cause and change in weather patterns as an effect.
 The sense of this approach of awareness and first-hand strategies for adaptation by national officials was considered to be confirmed by the two events: first, the category 5 Cyclone Pam, which had devastating results for that year's harvest, and second, what disturbed lives of ni-Vanuatu even more, the subsequent El Niño drought.
 Consequently, the political atmosphere that emerged with those two events was concerned, although not desperate.
 This progressive and pragmatic attitude was also reflected in the adaptation programmes.
 The representatives of the organisations expected climate change measures, especially soil preparation and home gardens, to be useful tools in order to face problematic times for horticulture, such as dry periods.
 So-called environmental problems were supposed to be countered with methods to work with this shifting environment.